sakasikai/blm-mll/source/Tutorial.md

 ## Introduction

-> focus on multi-label learning tasks in bioinfomatics

 With the rapid development of biological sequencing, Genome and Protein sequences are growing rapidly but their structure and function and are still unknown.

 Compared with traditional lab-based methods, bioinfomatics plays an important role in exploring the relationship barried in the huge amont of biological sequences in various databases.